-If you have been convicted of alien smuggling or even engaged in alien smuggling without being convicted, you may be deportable or inadmissible from the United States.
+If you have been convicted of alien smuggling or even engaged in alien smuggling without being convicted, you may be deportable from or inadmissible to the United States.
 This means that if you already have a green card you could be deported, and if you are applying for a green card, your application may be denied.
-If you are not sure whether you have engaged in alien smuggling, take a look at Nolo’s article on alien smuggling for more information.
+Read more about alien smuggling if uncertain whether this is something you've committed.

-Fortunately, in certain circumstances, a person who has engaged in alien smuggling may be eligible for a waiver of inadmissibility, allowing the person to go forward with an application for an immigration benefit, or to avoid deportation (removal).
+Fortunately, in certain circumstances, a person who has engaged in alien smuggling might be eligible for a waiver of inadmissibility, allowing the person to go forward with an application for an immigration benefit or to avoid deportation (removal).

 First, the person must be a lawful permanent resident (a "green card" holder) or must be applying for a family-based immigrant visa or fiance visa.
 This means that the waiver is not available for any other type of petition, such as one for an employment-based visa, a student visa, or a visitors' visa.